nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model.md

 *   Define the dependencies of the bundles (i.e.: other bundles that should be present for this bundle to run),
 *   List XML components that are part of the bundle.

-Here is an example of a MANIFEST file:
+Here is an example of a manifest file, located at `src/main/resources/META-INF/MANIFEST.MF`:

 ```
 Manifest-Version: 1.0